 If you are concerned about your iodine intake, talk to your doctor.
 He/she may order some labs that test your levels of certain thyroid hormones.
 Your doctor can help you determine if a iodine supplement is appropriate.

-Did this post clarify what vegan iodine sources are?
-Do you have any other questions about nutrients (ie: vitamin, minerals, macronutrients)?
+Did this post clarify what vegan sources of iodine are?
+Do you have any other questions?
 Leave us a comment below!

-If you would like to learn more about keeping things 100% plant based, check out our post How to Transition To Veganism, Nutrition for Vegan Beginners, and Vegan Grocery Lists 101.
+If you would like to learn more about keeping things 100% plant based, check out our articles!
+We talk about subjects like vegan foods rich in vitamin B12, biotin, and Grocery shopping as a vegan.

-Sign up for Plant Powered You’s e-mail subscribers list for more helpful posts about vegan diet nutrition, and may the fork be with you!
+Sign up for Plant Powered You’s e-mail subscribers list for more helpful posts about vegan nutrition.
+Have a plant-tastic day! ✌❤